 The Board receives no federal funds; however, the agency has a working relationship with three federal agencies: the Drug Enforcement Administration, the Food and Drug Administration, and the Department of Agriculture.
-Since veterinarians are the only profession allowed to maintain drug inventories and dispense directly to clients/patients, the DEA works closely with the Board.
+Since veterinarians are allowed to maintain drug inventories and dispense directly to clients/patients, the DEA works closely with the Board.